xycloo/rs-soroban-cortex/README.md

-# Multichain Soroban Bridge
+# Soroban Cortex

-### Node and contracts to make atomic trustless swaps from any smart contracts chain to Soroban.

-This repository is not meant to be directly a module
+### Get started with building multichain bridges and events ingestors.

+A collection of crates and utils to build and run your own network of nodes on Soroban.
+This repository is also home of two implementations around `rs-soroban-cortex`:
+- Ethereum to Soroban atomic swaps.
+- Soroban events sourcing node.

-## Design
+# Design